David Hensley Player Props: Astros vs. Twins

-The Houston Astros and David Hensley, who went 0-for-4 last time in action, take on Joe Ryan and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+The Houston Astros and David Hensley, who went 1-for-4 last time out, take on Tyler Mahle and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Twins.
+In his last game he had a one-hit showing (1-for-4) against the Twins.

 David Hensley Game Info & Props vs. the Twins